jxu39/kaggle-project/README.md

-Did some preliminary analysis on the data.
+To begin with, did some initial study on the data.

 Files: